MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Canvas_App.md

 -   Build a simple canvas app from a blank screen
 -   Add controls such as galleries, forms, labels, and buttons
 -   Connect a canvas app to a Dataverse table as a data source
+-
+## Scenario

+Contoso wants a mobile-friendly app that employees can use to view and submit facilities requests.
+You will first explore an app built from a template to understand how canvas apps work, and then build a simple request submission app from scratch.

 # Exercise 1: Create an app from a template